Research: Where do I begin?

 Newspapers: Predominately covering the latest events and trends, newspapers contain very up-to-date information.
 Newspapers report both information that is factual in nature and also share opinions.
 Generally, however, they will not take a “big picture” approach or contain information about larger trends.

 Academic and Trade Journals: Academic and trade journals are where to find the most up-to-date information and research in industry, business, and academia.
-Journal articles come in several forms, including literature reviews which overview about current and past research, articles on theories and history, or articles on specific processes or research.
+Journal articles come in several forms, including literature reviews that overview current and past research, articles on theories and history, or articles on specific processes or research.

 Government Reports and Legal Documents: The government releases information intended for its own use or for public use.
 These types of documents can be an excellent source of information.
 An example of a government report is the U.S. Census data.
 Most government reports and legal documents can now be accessed online.